NoeBerdoz/EthicalHackingPythonScripts/README.md

 ## Reverse Backdoor
 */reverse_backdoor*
 This little malware will create a backdoor to the machine where it's executed.
 It's adapted for Windows and it's currently detected by Windows Defender.
 The backdoor allows me to get acces to the victim machine via a command prompt.
+The backdoor will hide herself and start at each victim start-up.

 ## Key Logger
 */key_logger*